veracode/veracode-flaws-to-issues/README.md

 - **New findings**: Creates new work items
 - **Existing findings**: Reopens closed work items or skips if already open
-- **Resolved findings**: Closes work items that are no longer present in the scan results
+- **Resolved findings**: Closes work items that are no longer present in the scan results (when `autoCloseFindings` is enabled)

 This ensures that security findings remain tracked and visible until properly addressed, and that resolved issues are automatically closed when they no longer appear in scans.

+### Auto-Close Behavior

+By default, the action will **not** automatically close issues/work items that are no longer present in scan results.
+To enable this behavior, set the `autoCloseFindings` parameter to `true`.

+**When `autoCloseFindings: true`:**
+- Issues/work items that are no longer present in the current scan results will be automatically closed
+- This helps keep your issue tracker clean by removing resolved security findings

+**When `autoCloseFindings: false` or not set (default):**
+- No issues/work items will be closed automatically
+- Only new issues/work items will be created and existing ones will be reopened if needed

 ## Importing Pipeline Scan flaws
 For a Pipeline Scan, this is typically done with the filtered results of the Pipeline Scan, see [Pipeline Scan commands](https://help.veracode.com/r/r_pipeline_scan_commands).